 These are some of the best and biggest Portuguese summer festivals, events that bring thousands of people to this amazing country every year.

 Are you going to one of the Portuguese summer festivals?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!

 What will also interest you:

 - Top 100 of the best places to visit and things to do in Portugal